Constipation - it’s literally a pain point. It’s there, it’s uncomfortable, and only you know what’s going on - or not going on - with your bowels.

 Bonny is a prebiotic, custom blend, fiber powder supplement that helps you achieve your fiber goals.
 It is a combination of soluble and insoluble fiber, with psyllium husk and inulin as its most prominent ingredients.

-As an added bonus, unlike ordinary fiber supplement powders, Bonny has adaptogens (known stress relievers) and tastes great too!
-It comes in four flavors: Strawberry Serenity, Matcha Magic, Berry Beauty, and Amplified Apple Pie.
+As an added bonus, unlike ordinary fiber supplement powders, Bonny tastes great and comes in amazing flavors like Super Strawberry, Mixed Ripe Berries, and Apple Pie.

 As always, we wish you smooth and painless poops!